jstarrdewar/adhesive/README.md

 `npm install adhesive -g`

-Or you can clone this repository, `cd` into into it, and run `npm link`.
+Or you can clone this repository, `cd` into into it, and run `npm install`, then `npm link`.
 That's a good option if you want to try modifying adhesive.

 ##Usage